 Is your dog scared of things that you think it shouldn't be?

-Is your dog over-reactive at times?
+Does your dog over-react at times?

 Does your dog over protect or resource guard?